lcnicolau/cs50-todo-list/README.md

 The `@Password` annotation uses a regular expression to validate the strength of passwords, and it is available for use on the `@Entity User`, like the `@Email` annotation provided by [Spring Validation][spring-boot-starter-validation].

-In addition, the `SecurityAwareErrorAttributes` class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session, useful for example, after a redirect to the `/login` page.
+In addition, the `SecurityAwareErrorAttributes` class extends the functionality of `DefaultErrorAttributes` to check for common security errors associated with the current request or stored in session; useful, for example, after a redirect to the `/login` page.

 Security configurations are discussed in detail in the next section.